The Thakhek Loop in Laos is a one-of-a-kind, off-the-beaten-path 220 mile (350 km) adventure in Central Laos.

 Around 40 km from Thalang, you’ll descend down into the valley into Nong Long.
 From here, it’s 13 km to Laksao.

-Laksao is a dusty, bustling transit town for travelers and goods coming to and from Vietnam.
-While there is a good number of lodging options here, we recommend continuing on to Nahin.
+Laksao is a dusty, bustling transit town for travelers and goods passing into and out of neighboring Vietnam.
+It’s a good place to grab a local lunch before continuing on.
+There are a number of local lodging options here, but we recommend continuing on to Nahin.

 From Laksao, head west on Route 8 towards Phontan, then stay west on Route 8 to Thabak.

+The road will begin winding up into the mountains again with about 200 meters of overall elevation gain.
 While you’re up here, stop for a moment to take in the view at the viewpoint [map].

 A short while later, you’ll find yourself in Nahin.
 Shower off, relax, and get a restful night’s sleep before heading to Konglor Village in the morning.